tankfeud/norx/README.md

 This works on my Ubuntu 64 bit (after installing normal C tools needed, more specifically `sudo apt-get install gcc g++ make`):

-0. Clone ORX with `git clone https://github.com/orx/orx.git`.
+0. Clone ORX **version 1.12** with `git clone -b 1.12 https://github.com/orx/orx.git`.
+This version is the release Norx is updated against at this time.
+It may also work with master, but who knows!
 1. Run `setup.sh` in top level first, this pulls down more dependencies. **Restart shell (or logout/login) to get $ORX variable set!**.
 On a clean Ubuntu you will be asked to install some libraries: `sudo apt install libgl1-mesa-dev libsndfile1-dev libopenal-dev libxrandr-dev`
 2. Build with `cd code/build/linux/gmake && make config=release64` (build also `debug64` and `profile64` to get those extra libraries).
 Same on OSX but in `code/build/mac`.
 3. Copy libraries **to a library path** with for example `sudo cp -a $ORX/lib/dynamic/liborx* /usr/local/lib/` on Linux or OSX.
 May need to run `sudo ldconfig` after.